Unlock holiday shopping success

 Put your best foot forward to attract your customers during the most important time of the year.

 Bid aggressively to capture high-converting traffic across devices

 Why: Take advantage of rising conversion rates on Shopping during the holiday peak season to capture increased purchase intent.

-Review bids regularly and bid above your competition to capitalize on increasing conversion rates during holiday peaks.
+If you’re not using automated bidding which already factors in seasonal demand, review bids regularly and bid above your competition to capitalize on increasing conversion rates during holiday peaks.

 Show in the top results for your high value products